neil-edelman/boxes/doc/readme.md

 Maybe we should have a `box.h` to store shared code?
 It's not much.
 Maybe error reporting goes there.

+`C90` requires identifiers to be a minimum of 31 significant initial characters in an internal identifier or a macro name.
+If your compiler is `C89` and does the very minimum, it probably won't be enough to differentiate all the private symbols.
+One may have to abbreviate.

 # Symbols

 ## Symbols you can set